kosmikgirl/lit-scaffold-sass/docs/localization.md

 After the extraction and updating of the localization texts, the updates are automatically run during the regular build process.

-This will generate files that are used to get the right text for each set locale.
-You can find these files in `src/data/i18n/locale/generated`.
+This will generate files that are used to get the right text for each locale set in the `targetLocales` array from the configuration file.
+You can find the resulting files in `src/data/i18n/locale/generated`.
 Do not make manual changes to them, as they will be overwritten whenever a new build is created.

 This scaffold ignores the files inside the `generated` folder by default, so you will not be pushing them to the repository.